oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

  This sample illustrates the steps needed for manual migration of explicit CUDA Graph APIs such as `cudaGraphCreate()`, `cudaGraphAddMemcpyNode()`, `cudaGraphLaunch()` to SYCL equivalent APIs using [Taskflow](https://github.com/taskflow/taskflow) programming Model.

 >  **Note**: The sample used the open-source SYCLomatic tool that assists developers in porting CUDA code to SYCL code.
 To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
-You can also use the Intel® DPC++ Compatibility Tool available to augment Base Toolkit.
+You can also use the Intel® DPC++ Compatibility Tool available to augment the Base Toolkit.

 This sample contains three versions in the following folders:

 | Folder Name                             | Description
 |:---                                     |:---
-| `01_dpct_output`                        | Contains output of SYCLomatic tool used to migrate SYCL-compliant code from CUDA code.
-This SYCL code has some unmigrated code that has to be manually fixed to get full functionality.
+| `01_dpct_output`                        | Contains the output of SYCLomatic tool used to migrate SYCL-compliant code from CUDA code.
+This SYCL code has some code that has not migrated from the tool and needs to be manually fixed to get full functionality.
 (The code does not functionally work as supplied.)
 | `02_sycl_migrated`                      | Contains manually migrated SYCL code from CUDA code.
 | `03_sycl_migrated_optimized`            | Contains manually migrated SYCL code from CUDA code with performance optimizations applied.